WO1995016372A1 - Safety bag - Google Patents

 Relatively small-sized bags for keeping valuables, designed for wearing round the neck or attaching to a waist-belt are known from the prior art because they are more safe from unlawful appropriation (i.g. theft) than the bags carried in hand.

 These belt bags, generally designed for wearing in the street, are fastened with a zip, or hook and eye, or a clasp or a similar means while the papers, identity cards and means of payment kept in the small bag are not protected againts water penetration.
-Especially problematic is safe keeping valuables at bathing, seaside etc. resorts because it is not advisable to
+Especially problematic is safe keeping valuables at bathing, seaside etc. resorts because it is not advisable to leave your valuables unguarded on the beach or at swimming facilities.

 The EP 0348 694 patent discloses a safe keeping bag consisting of a sheet which is in an envelope-like way foldable wherein the overlapped side portions can be attached to each other with velcro.
 The small-sized papers, money, credit cards and the like placed on the central area of the unfolded sheet together with the four flaps folded thereon form a relatively flat, envelope-like purse which is preferably to wear under overclothes, and is attachable to the waist by means of a belt or strap.
 However, this bag is not waterproof.